turingschool-examples/frontend-mod-1-prework/day_6/day6-exercises.md

 <h3>What is the keyword return used for?</h3>

-The return keyword is used to return a value to the code the called the function.
+The return keyword is used to return a value to the code that called the function.

 <h3>How are local variables better than global variables?
 Are there instances you can think of where you might want to use a variable that is globally scoped over local?</h3>